contraband/autopilot/README.md

 ## warning

-Your application manifest **must** be up to date or the new application that is created will not resemble the applciation that it is replacing.
+Your application manifest **must** be up to date or the new application that is created will not resemble the application that it is replacing.

 ## method